 “Can I ask my therapist to use less oil?
 Or use lotion instead of oil?”

 Sure.
 Therapists are generally flexible—and if they’re not, they should be.
 I suppose that some of us may exclusively use oil, but if you ask them to at least use less, then you will be more comfortable after the treatment.
 It may spark the therapist to have another type of lubricant on hand the next time they see you, too.

 That’s all for today.
-If you have more questions, check out our FAQ section.
-Or, send me any questions that you have by sharing them in the comments, and I will try my best to answer them for you.
+If you have more questions, view our About section.
+Or, send any questions that you have by sharing them in the comments, and I will answer them for you.
 Next post I will share some feedback from clients regarding what they like best in a treatment!